vinodkumarhs1962/skinspire_V2/Project_docs/security/auth-testing-docs.md

 ## Introduction

-The authentication testing system verifies the security, reliability, and correctness of SkinSpire's authentication mechanisms.
+The authentication testing system verifies the security, reliability, and correctness of Skinspire's authentication mechanisms.
 The tests ensure that user authentication, session management, and security policies work as intended in a healthcare environment where data security is paramount.

 ## Testing Philosophy